The Book of Psalms

 There’s something about this book.
 Psalm 23 is one that we tend to learn first.
 I remember at a very young age, our oldest daughter would recite….The Lord is my Shepherd.
 I shall not want.
 And she would go on to say the whole passage.
 I honestly was surprised and not quite sure where she learned this, but was proud she did.
 And she said it.
 Often. (as a side note, she used to know ‘where we were’ based on the trees. no words for this ❤️)

 Some people use Psalms as a devotion…reading one a day, journaling prayers from them or mediating on God’s character revealed through them.
 I actually purchased (because it came up on my feed….) a book around studying the Psalms.
 This is a spiral bound ‘all in one study on God’s song book’ book.
 You read one Psalm a day (you can do one a week or whatever you prefer;), and reflect on it.
 There are a series of questions that ‘test’ you on the reading then have you apply you insight to interpret and apply.
-NOTE: I have just started this so check back for updates…..
+I have included the link if you choose to purchase, below.
+I do plan to provide updates as I move through this Book of Psalms so check back.

-Back to the Psalms….I have found what works best for me, is to read out loud.
+Back to my journey in Psalms….I have found what works best for me, is to read out loud.
 I also write down verses or lines that I want to connect with.
 By writing or reading aloud, it’s I will learn and in some cases remember for .
 Here’s some Psalms you might want to bookmark –

 • Feeling ansious?
 Try Psalms of trust – Psalm 27, 46, 91